PLhery/node-twitter-api-v2/doc/basics.md

 ### Create a client

-Import the default export/`TwitterApi` variable from `twitter-api-v2` module.
+Import the default export `TwitterApi` variable from `twitter-api-v2` module.

 **Developer note:** Default export is a TypeScript-CommonJS-wrapped default export — it isn't a regular ECMA module default export.
 See example below.